“Why am I here?

 God wants you to have joy.
 Matt 25:23, John 15:11 and dozens of other places confirm this.
 Understanding your deeper purpose will expand your joy.
 1 John 1:3-4.

-Your purpose in life will be redirected to draw nearer to God.
+Therefore, your purpose in life will be redirected to draw nearer to God.
 You will pursue God’s will rather than your own.
 You will respect God’s commandments because they are your Father’s guidelines for living an ideal life.

 That is God’s intended purpose for your life.